ServiceStack/Bundler/README.md

 Bundler statically compiles, minifies, combines and adds 'cache-breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.

   - All bundling is done at 'compile time' with no dependencies needed at runtime.
-Requires no outside dependencies outside of the included node.exe and pure javascript npm modules.
   - Includes a single C# **MvcBundler.cs** class with exension methods to easily integrate it with an existing MVC website.

-All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (apart from node.exe) so it can be easily debugged and customized to suit your environment.
+All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (apart from node.exe) so can be easily debugged and customized to suit your needs.

 ## Fast at Runtime and Build time
-The build scripts use only pure 'js' implementations which allows all compilation and minification to happen within a single process.
+The build scripts use only pure 'js' implementations (uglifyjs, clean-css, coffee-script, etc) allowing all compilation and minification to happen within a single process.

 Bundler is also designed for maximum runtime performance since no compilation/minification happens at runtime.
 Even the generated HTML output is cached in memory (in production mode) - so it has almost **no runtime overhead**.

 ## How it works

 You define css or js **bundles** (in plain text) that specifies the list of files you wish to bundle together.
-Running **bundler.cmd** (either as a short-cut key or post-build script) will scan through your **/Content** folder finding all defined **.js.bundle** and **.css.bundle** which it goes through, only compiling minifying new or changed files.
+Running **bundler.cmd** (either as a short-cut key or post-build script) will scan through your **/Content** folder finding all defined **.js.bundle** and **.css.bundle** definition files which it goes through, only compiling and minifying new or modified files.

 ## Install